Lumi-supercomputer/LUMI-training-materials/docs/2day-next/03-Access.md

 In that case you have to use a specific login node, which you can do through the names `lumi-uan01.csc.fi` up to `lumi-uan04.csc.fi`.
 (UAN is the abbreviation for User Access Node, the term Cray uses for login nodes.)

+It is entirely normal that one of the login nodes is down and not functioning.
+It will then be taken out of the `lumi.csc.fi` list.
+But don't send support tickets about it.
+Sometimes a node may even be unavailable for several weeks as it may be in use by the sysadmins for other purposes.
+If you're connecting to a specific login node and it doesn't work anymore, simply try a different one.

 <!-- BELGIUM
 Key management is for most users done via MyAccessID: [mms.myaccessid.org](https://mms.myaccessid.org/).